Historical figure: Hegel's world-historical figure

 It was theirs to know this nascent principle; the necessary, directly sequent step in progress, which their world was to take; to make this their aim, and to expend their energy in promoting it ...
-They die early like Alexander; they are murdered, like Caesar; transported to St. Helena, like Napoleon ...
+They died early like Alexander; they were murdered, like Caesar; transported to St. Helena, like Napoleon ...
 They are great men, because they willed and accomplished something great; not a mere fancy, a mere intention, but that which met the case and fell in with the needs of the age.

 However, Hegel, Thomas Carlyle and others noted that the great historical figures were just representative men, expressions of the material forces of history.
 Essentially they have little choice about what they do.
 This is in conflict with the views of George Bancroft or Ralph Waldo Emerson, who praised self-reliance and individualism, and in conflict with Karl Marx and Friedrich Engels, who also felt that individuals can determine their destiny.

 Engels found that Hegel's system contained an "internal and incurable contradiction", resting as it does on both dialectical relativism and idealistic absolutism.